Oh Sweet Cultureshock

 • Small Mixing Bowl: To mix the cinnamon filling in.

 • Sharp Knife or Unflavored Floss: To cut the rolled dough into individual rolls, creating uniform pieces.
+Choose whatever works best for you!

 Purple Potato Cinnamon Rolls - finished overhead